 A project like this will end with a nice, clean ADU that will be safe and livable but without any bells and whistles.

-Garage Conversion Example #2 - Big Structural Upgrades
+Garage Conversion Example #2 - Structural and Architectural Upgrades

 In this scenario, the ADU would have a larger kitchen and a full bathroom.
 The electrical and gas services will be individually metered so that the ADU will be billed separately for utilities.
 And your contractor will alter the roof structure to create a lofted/vaulted ceiling.